 Handling of any non-voice PS bearer is done by the PS bearer splitting function in the MME.
 MME starts the handover of non-voice PS bearer during SRVCC procedure based on the information received from E-UTRAN.
 The handover of non-voice PS bearer(s), if performed, is done as according to Inter RAT handover procedure as defined in TS 23.401 [2].
 The MME is responsible to coordinate the Forward Relocation Response from PS-PS handover procedure and the SRVCC PS to CS Response.

+NOTE: Depending on operator's policy, when 5GS is deployed, the eNB can switch the PS HO off when it initiates SRVCC procedure, i.e. SRVCC only for CS voice.

 Figure 4.2.2-1: Overall high level concepts for SRVCC from E-UTRAN to UTRAN/GERAN